zaproxy/zap-api-docs/source/includes/auth.md

 Now enable the ![](https://www.zaproxy.org/docs/desktop/images/fugue/forcedUserOff.png) "[Forced User Mode disabled - click to enable](https://www.zaproxy.org/docs/desktop/ui/tltoolbar/#--forced-user-mode-on--off)" button.
 Pressing this button will cause ZAP to resend the authentication request whenever it detects that the user is no longer logged in, ie by using the 'logged in' or 'logged out' indicator.
-But the forced used mode is ignored for scans that already have a user set.
+But the forced user mode is ignored for scans that already have a user set.

 <aside class="info">
 In order for auth to work one of the indicators(logged in/out) needs to be set, however, ZAP will allow users to proceed without having to set